codybartfast/dirpaths/README.md

 -----
 ``archive``, ``data``, ``download``, ``etc``, ``log``, ``temp`` and ``upload`` are predefined.
 Other top level directories can be accessed using ``GetDir(name)``.

-The ``Path`` property returns the path string for the directory.  ``CheckedPath`` checks if the directory exists and creates it if doesn't before returning the path string for directory.
+The ``Path`` property returns the path string for the directory.  ``CheckedPath`` checks if the directory exists and creates it if doesn't exist.

     using Fmbm.Dir;

-    // Get path for <AppRoot>/etc but does not create it if it does not exist string etcDir = DirPaths.EtcDir.Path;
+    // Get path for <AppRoot>/etc but do not create it if it does not exist string etcDir = DirPaths.EtcDir.Path;

-    // Get path for <AppRoot>/temp and create it if needed. string tempDir = DirPaths.TempDir.CheckedPath;
+    // Get path for <AppRoot>/temp and create it if needed string tempDir = DirPaths.TempDir.CheckedPath;

     // Get path for <AppRoot>/cats (and create it if needed)